Dr. Heidegger's Experiment: Publication history and response

 The story was first published anonymously as "The Fountain of Youth" in the January 1837 issue of Lewis Gaylord Clark's The Knickerbocker magazine in New York.
-Clarke, who had invited Hawthorne to contribute, noted that he had "rarely read anything which delighted" him more.
+Clark, who had invited Hawthorne to contribute, noted that he had "rarely read anything which delighted" him more.

 The story was included later that year in Hawthorne's collection Twice-Told Tales.
 Park Benjamin Sr. reviewed the collection for the American Monthly Magazine and called it a rival to the work of Washington Irving.
 He specified that "Dr. Heidegger's Experiment" served as "a very apt companion-piece" to Irving's "Mutability of Literature".
 An anonymous reviewer in the Boston Daily Advertiser, however, noted that the stories in the collection were of "unequal merit" and preferred "the grace and sweetness of such papers as 'Little Annie's Ramble,' or 'A Rill from the Town-pump,' to those of a more ambitious cast, and in which the page glows with a wider and more fearful interest, like 'The Minister's Black Veil' and 'Dr. Heidegger's Experiment.'"
-Edgar Allan Poe reviewed the second edition of the collection in 1842 and wrote that "Dr. Heidegger's Experiment" was "exceedingly well imagined and executed with surpassing ability.
+Edgar Allan Poe reviewed the second edition of the collection in 1842 and wrote that "Dr. Heidegger's Experiment" was "exceedingly well imagined, and executed with surpassing ability.
 The artist breathes in every line of it."